kennycason/kennycason/posts/2011-11-20-php-observerobservable-design-pattern.markdown

 ---
-title: PHP - Observer/Observable Design Pattern
+title: Observer/Observable Design Pattern - PHP
 author: Kenny Cason
-tags: design pattern, observable, observer, php
+tags: design pattern, php
 ---

 This is a PHP implementation of the Java Observer/Observable classes.